maddenp/iotaa/README.md

 # iotaa

-# TODO

-- Permit scalar, None requirements.
-- Permit requirements as dict as well as list.

 **It's One Thing After Another**

-A simple workflow manager taking semantic cues from [Luigi](https://github.com/spotify/luigi) but defining tasks as decorated Python functions.
+A simple workflow manager with semantics similar to those of [Luigi](https://github.com/spotify/luigi) but with tasks defined as decorated Python functions.

 ## Demo

 TBD

+## Workflows

+Workflows comprise:

+- Assets (observable external state -- typically files, but sometimes more abstract state, e.g. a time duration)
+- Requirement relationships between assets
+- Means by which assets are made ready (e.g. created)

+## Assets

+The `asset` has two attributes:

+1. `id`: A value, of any type, that uniquely identifies the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
+2. `ready`: A 0-arity (no-argument) function returning a `bool` value indicating whether or not the asset is ready to use

+Create an `asset` by calling `asset()`.

 ## Tasks

+Tasks declare one or more of: asset description, requirement relationships between assets, and imperative recipes for creating assets.

-`iotaa` provides three Python decorators to define workflow tasks:
+`iotaa` provides three Python decorators to define tasks:

 ### `@task`

 The essential workflow element: A function that `yield`s, in order:

 1. Its name, for logging
-2. A `list` or `dict` of `asset`(s) (see below) it is responsible for making ready (e.g. creating)
+2. An `asset` (see below) the task is responsible for making ready -- or an `asset` `list`, a `dict` mapping `str` keys to `asset` values, or `None`
-3. A `list` of tasks it depends on
+3. A task-function call (e.g. `t(args)` for task `t`) declaring that this task requires the called one -- or a `list` of such calls, or `None`

-Arbitrary Python statements may appear before and interspersed between these `yield` statements.
-All statements following the third and final `yield` will be executed -- if and only if the assets of all tasks it depends on are ready to use -- with the expectation that they will make ready the task's assets.
+Arbitrary Python statements may appear before and interspersed between the `yield` statements.
+All statements following the third and final `yield` will be executed -- if and only if the assets of all required tasks are ready -- with the expectation that they will make ready the task's assets, if any.

 ### `@external`

-An element representing `asset`s (observable external state -- typically files, but maybe more abstract entities like times) that `iotaa` cannot make ready, but depends on and must wait for.
+An element representing a required `asset` that `iotaa` cannot make ready.
 Such a function `yield`s, in order:

 1. Its name, for logging
-2. A `list` or `dict` of `asset`(s) (see below) that must become ready by external means, deus-ex-machina style
+2. A required `asset` -- or an `asset` `list`, a `dict` mapping `str` keys to `asset` values, or `None` -- that must become ready via external means not under workflow control.
+(Specifying `None` may be nonsensical.)

 As with `@task` functions, arbitrary Python statements may appear before and interspersed between these `yield` statements.
-However, no statements should follow the second and final `yield`, as they will never execute.
+However, no statements should follow the second and final `yield`: They will never execute since `@external` tasks are intended as passive wrappers around external state.

 ### `@tasks`

-A container for other workflow tasks.
+A container element for other tasks.
 Such a function `yield`s, in order:

 1. Its name, for logging
-2. A `list` of tasks it depends on

-## The `asset` Object

-An `asset` object has two attributes:

-1. `id`: An object, of any type, that uniquely identifies the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
-2. `ready`: A 0-arity (no-argument) function returning a `bool` value indicating whether or not the asset is ready to use

-Create an `asset` by calling `asset()` -- see below.
+2. A task-function call (e.g. `t(args)` for task `t`) declaring that this task requires the called one -- or a `list` of such calls, or `None`

+As with `@external` tasks, no statements should follow the second and final `yield`, as they will never execute.

 ## Use